CentraleSupelec/aristote-dispatcher/README.md

 | `rabbitmq.auth.password` | Password for RabbitMQ (if external)                          | `""`   |
 | `rabbitmq.host`          | Host for external RabbitMQ cluster                           | `""`   |
 | `rabbitmq.monitoring`    | Monitor RabbitMQ using Prometheus (if internal)              | `False`|

+[Useful Grafana dashboard](https://grafana.com/grafana/dashboards/10991-rabbitmq-overview/) to use if monitoring is enabled.

 ### Database